suchipi/irregular-rb/README.md

 Pull requests, bug reports welcome.

-This library tries to mirror compilation behavior of irregular-js as much as possible- if you notice behavior you think might be a bug, test if it behaves the same in irregular-js first.
+This library tries to mirror compilation behavior of irregular-js as much as possible/needed- if you notice behavior you think might be a bug, test if it behaves the same in irregular-js first.
 If you still think it's a bug, the report should be filed against irregular-js, and then once it is resolved there, a bug report should be filed here.

+## Notes

+This library doesn't implement irregular-js's named captures functionality because named captures are supported natively in Ruby (they aren't in ES5).

 ## Running tests